massy65/BLOC-GUI-Miner-Pools/README.md

-# Turtlecoin pool for GUI Miner
+# BLOC-GUI-Miner Pools

 This repository will contain a list with the Monero, Turtlecoin and Haven pools.
-This is used in the [BLOC GUI Miner](https://github.com/furiousteam/BLOC-GUI-Miner), the official [bloc.money](https://bloc.money/) miner, which can also be used to mine these coin.
+This is used in the [BLOC GUI Miner](https://github.com/furiousteam/BLOC-GUI-Miner), the official [bloc.money](https://bloc.money/) miner, which can also be used to mine these coins.
 For now, only forknote pool scripts are supported.

 ## How to add / edit a pool